AmingAndrei/violence.website/content/materials/blackstone.md

 [[index|...]]/[[materials]]/blackstone.md

-Blackstone is an anomalous, exotic material native to BLACKSPACE, recognized for its distinct black coloration with golden undertones and its near-total immunity to damage.
+Blackstone is an anomalous, exotic material native to BLACKSPACE, recognized for its distinct black colouration with golden undertones and its near-total immunity to damage.
 Its physical properties resemble polished marble, though its molecular structure and anomalous characteristics distinguish it from any known REALSPACE material.

-Composition and Distribution
+Composition

 Blackstone constitutes approximately 80–90% of all matter within BLACKSPACE, forming the foundational structure of its terrain, including landmasses, geological formations, and various environmental constructs.
 The remaining 10–20% comprises Blackstone-based derivatives, such as minerals, crystalline forms, and other exotic substances, many of which retain partial properties of the parent material.